 Car seats are not required for public transport.
 However, if you child has specific travel equipment requirements related to their disability, then please provide this information at the point of requesting travel assistance and an assessment will be arranged.
-We provide car seats with harnesses if the child's disability requires this.
+We do not provide car seats this is the responsibility of the parent to provide.
+In exceptional circumstances and where a risk assessment has highlighted the requirement for the child/young person to be provided with a harness then the Council will provide this.

-If you would like your child to travel using a booster seat, this needs to be provided by parents/carers.
+If you would like your child to travel using a booster seat, this needs to be provided by parents / carers.
 This equipment may need to be stored at your child's school during the day.